reactjs/react.dev/beta/src/content/learn/extracting-state-logic-into-a-reducer.md

 }
 ```

-We recommend to wrap each `case` block into the `{` and `}` curly braces so that variables declared inside of different `case`s don't clash with each other.
+We recommend wrapping each `case` block into the `{` and `}` curly braces so that variables declared inside of different `case`s don't clash with each other.
 Also, a `case` should usually end with a `return`.
 If you forget to `return`, the code will "fall through" to the next `case`, which can lead to mistakes!

 If you're not yet comfortable with switch statements, using if/else is completely fine.